techidaily/site-win11/source/_posts/mastering-the-basics-top-10-windows-store-picks.md

  The context menu is another impressive addition as it borrows Windows 11’s new design language but adds the necessary options missing in the latest iteration of the Windows OS.
 You can further personalize it with different themes and backgrounds.
 You can also set it as the default file manager.
 But look out for occasional crashes, which can become annoying in no time.

- If Files App doesn't end up becoming your favorite, try[the best Windows File Explorer alternatives](https://www.makeuseof.com/tag/best-windows-file-explorer-replacements/) for something new.
+ If Files App doesn't end up becoming your favorite, try [the best Windows File Explorer alternatives](https://www.makeuseof.com/tag/best-windows-file-explorer-replacements/) for something new.

 **Download** :[Files App](https://apps.microsoft.com/store/detail/files-app/9NGHP3DX8HDX?)
 (Free)